 Poll Indicates Kentuckians Want Sports Betting

-With the clock ticking, Koenig is urging his more than 3,700 Twitter followers to “let your voice be heard.”
+With the clock ticking, Koenig urges his more than 3,700 Twitter followers to “let your voice be heard.”

-“It’s getting to crunch time,” he said in a tweet this week, adding it is important for people to “let your senator know your thoughts.”
+“It’s getting to crunch time,” he said in a tweet this week, adding that people need to “let your senator know your thoughts.”

-The tweet include a results from a Public Opinion Strategies poll in February showing 58% of Republicans, 69% of Democrats and 81% of independents support sports betting in Kentucky.
+The tweet includes results from a Public Opinion Strategies poll in February showing 58% of Republicans, 69% of Democrats, and 81% of independents support sports betting in Kentucky.

 Online poker and fantasy sports betting also would be allowed.